 Several new exhibitions and interactive exhibits land in San Francisco this May.
 Here are some to note:

 - The Museum of the African Diaspora will premiere a few new exhibits in May.
 "Coffee, Rhum, Sugar & Gold: A Postcolonial Paradox" looks at the legacy of European colonialism in the Caribbean.
 Featuring works from 10 contemporary artists, this exhibition examines the relationship between power structures, those who are oppressed, and those who actively seek to liberate themselves.
 "Still Here" explores stories of migration, displacement, and survival.
 It highlights cultural rituals and traditions through a series of films and videos.
 Another newly commissioned exhibition is "Dignity Images: Bayview-Hunters Point by American Artist," a collection of photographs referred to as "dignity images," which represents what is recovered by withholding one's images from social media.

-- Dozens of specially-curated interactive exhibits, artifacts, and artworks make up the Exploratorium's newest exhibition, "Self, Made."
-It's deigned to change your view of you and gives you the freedom to reimagine yourself.
+- Dozens of specially-curated interactive exhibits, artifacts, and artworks make up the Exploratorium's newest exhibition, "Self, Made: Exploring You in a World of We."
+It's designed to change your view of you and gives you the freedom to re-imagine yourself.
 Journey through these amazing layers of your personal identity beginning on May 23, 2019.

 - "Monet: The Late Years" continues at the de Young through May 27.
 Explore dozens of paintings by Claude Monet from the early 18th century.
 His bold works is widely known to have redefined impressionism as a forebear of modernism.